blackawa/micropress/README.md

 :started
 ```

-By default this creates a web server at <http://localhost:3000>.
+This creates a web server at <http://localhost:3001>.

 When you make changes to your source files, use `reset` to reload any
 modified files and reset the server.
 Changes to CSS or ClojureScript